 If you’re considering using external tutors in your school, these tutors must be attuned to the individual needs and gaps of individual students to deliver a unique learning experience.

 Lesson 5: Empathy and rapport – put yourself in their shoes

-In our experience, putting the tutor in the pupil’s shoes is one of the best starting points for developing effective one to one tutors.
+In our experience, putting the tutor in the student’s shoes is one of the best starting points for developing effective one-to-one tutors.
 If the tutor doesn’t understand what it’s like to learn in this way, how can they expect to teach effectively?

 For tutoring to work in context at your school, the inextricably human element of these interactions must not be underestimated, even in online sessions.

 Lesson 6: If the student’s not actively involved, it’s not going to work; it’s on the tutor to encourage true engagement

 At Third Space Learning, we believe in student-centered teaching.
 The best way to boost progress and build confidence in one-to-one math lessons is to actively involve students in their own learning.
 Much like tutor training, this shouldn’t be a passive experience.